Click here to learn more about my youth pitching program.

 8. Develop a pre-pitch routine

-Routines are used in sports to build consistency, channel the athlete’s focus, and put them in the optimal physical and mental state of readiness.
+Whether it's before a game or before a pitch, routines are used in sports to build consistency, channel the athlete’s focus, and put them in the optimal physical and mental state of readiness.

 Whenever I work with young pitchers, I always ask what their pre-pitch routine consists of—what they do before every pitch.